 Nutrient enrichment- added nutrients from human sewage, fertilizer or manure can accelerate the growth of algae and other plants.
 When these plants die decomposition by microorganisms can use up dissolved oxygen in the water.

 pH- Dumping of industrial pollutants and runoff from mining activities can lower pH (making water more acidic).
 Water that is acid (pH below 7) can reduce the success of fish eggs and irritate the gills of fish.
 It can also so negatively impact macroinvertebrate populations, a food source to many fish.

 A healthy aquatic ecosystem contains a good balance of producers (like algae and aquatic plants), consumers (like zooplankton and invertebrates), and predators (like fish).

 The top predator in an ecosystem excerpts top-down control on the population of consumers and producers.

-Fish are sensitive to many different aspects of water quality including pH, turbidity, temperature and dissolved oxygen levels.
+Fish are sensitive to many different aspects of water quality including pH, turbidity, temperature, and dissolved oxygen levels.
 They also are part of a food web.
 In streams, fish like the native Bonneville Cutthroat Trout feed on macroinvertebrates.
-Both the trout and their prey, macroinvertibrates, are sensitive to natural and human-induced changes in water quality.
+Both the trout and their prey, macroinvertebrates, are sensitive to natural and human-induced changes in water quality.